qualcomm/QcNode/docs/buffer.md

 ## 3.4 Convert Image to Tensor

-Here for the component QnnRuntime, the inputs/outputs of this component must be Tensor not Image.
+Here for the node QNN, the inputs/outputs of this node must be Tensor not Image.
 So the shared buffer Image must be converted into Tensor.

 ### 3.4.1 Convert the RGB Image to the Tensor

-For QnnRuntime with RGB or normalized RGB as input, here this API [ImageToTensor](../include/QC/Infras/Memory/ImageDescriptor.hpp##L228) can be used to convert the RGB Image to a Tensor.
+For QNN with RGB or normalized RGB as input, here this API [ImageToTensor](../include/QC/Infras/Memory/ImageDescriptor.hpp##L228) can be used to convert the RGB Image to a Tensor.

 - Refer [SampleQnn ThreadMain](../tests/sample/source/SampleQnn.cpp#L416).
 - Refer [gtest SANITY_ImageAllocateByWHF](../tests/unit_test/Infras/Memory/gtest_Memory.cpp#L104).

 ### 3.4.2 Convert the NV12/P010 Image to the Luma and Chroma Tensor

-For QnnRuntime with NV12 or P010 as input, here this API [ImageToTensor](../include/QC/Infras/Memory/ImageDescriptor.hpp##L237) can be used to convert the NV12/P010 Image to the Luma and Chroma Tensor.
+For QNN with NV12 or P010 as input, here this API [ImageToTensor](../include/QC/Infras/Memory/ImageDescriptor.hpp##L237) can be used to convert the NV12/P010 Image to the Luma and Chroma Tensor.

 - Refer [gtest L2_Image2Tensor](../tests/unit_test/Infras/Memory/gtest_Memory.cpp#L895).